Starting DNS Infrastructure Protection in NIOS (2547)

 Task 3: Configure Rule Update and Ruleset Download Policies

-Set the Rule Update Policy to Manual, Enable Automatic Ruleset Downloads and test the connection making sure it does work.
+Set the Rule Update Policy to Manual, Enable Automatic Ruleset Downloads, and test the connection to ensure it works.

-Start the ADP service on the extibns.techblue.net member, and restart the service if required
+Start the DNS Infrastructure Protection service on the extibns.techblue.net member, and restart the service if required

 Solutions

-Task 1 Solution: Load ADP License Files to the Grid
+Task 1 Solution: Load DNS Infrastructure Protection License Files to the Grid

 Click the plus (+) symbol to add a new license.